tosaja/CLI2019/README.md

 # CLI2019
-The dataset for the 2019 Cuneiform Language Identification (CLI) shared task
+The dataset for the 2019 Cuneiform Language Identification (CLI) shared task organized as part of the <a href="https://sites.google.com/view/vardial2019/campaign">third VarDial Evaluation Campaign</a>.

 <br><br>